Blog graphic: A Guide to Brand Strategy article.

 3. Set the tone

 This can apply to everything from copy to your visual communication.
-Define what kind of imagery you will use for your website and other channels.
+Define what kind of imagery you’ll use for your website and other channels.
 Get clear about what you want to communicate through your choice of font, brand colors, and logo presentation.

-Tone is a subjective experience and can be hard to explain but some companies are doing this well.
-Mailchimp is one great example.
-Take a look at their content style guide to see how they approach maintaining a consistent tone and voice.
+Tone is a subjective experience and can be hard to explain, but some companies do it well.
+Drupal offers a great example.
+Take a look at the layout of the organization’s content style guide to see how the use of color-coding, bold text, and jump links helps readers quickly understand what Drupal defines as desirable content.

 4. Maintain consistency

 Brand consistency is one of the most important elements of any brand strategy.
-The Nike swoosh is a famous logo, but people didn’t start off knowing who Nike was or what they stood for.
-It took years of consistently presenting that logo alongside recognizable brand assets, on products, and on famous athletes, to develop the recognition they have today.
+The Nike swoosh is a famous logo, but people didn’t start off knowing who Nike was or what it stood for.
+It took years of consistently presenting that logo alongside recognizable brand assets, on products, and on famous athletes to develop the recognition Nike has today.

 Once you know your audience and have a clearly defined brand purpose and tone, stay true to it in everything you do.
 Your customers will get to know and recognize your brand through every interaction they have with you.
-With consistency across every channel — including social, ads, emails, and product packages — you create strong brand recognition.
+With consistency across every channel — including social media, ads, emails, and product packaging — you create strong brand recognition.

-When someone asks their friends or colleagues where they should buy their next “insert product here,” they’ll recommend your brand without thinking twice.
-That’s the kind of trust that only comes from maintaining brand consistency.
+When someone asks their friends or colleagues where they should buy their next [insert product type here], they’ll recommend your brand without thinking twice.
+That kind of trust only comes from maintaining brand consistency.

 5. Develop brand assets

 You’ll also need a central library to store all the latest versions and make your brand assets available to global teams.
 This is where a digital asset management (DAM) system comes into your brand strategy.
-In order to create the omnichannel consistency your brand requires, you’ll need technology that’s purpose-built for brand management, which includes storing, organizing, and publishing these brand assets.
+To create the omnichannel consistency your brand requires, you need technology that’s purpose-built for brand management, which includes storing, organizing, and publishing these brand assets.

 6. Track and measure results

-If you invest all this time into brand strategy you need to track key performance indicators (KPIs) to make sure it’s working.
+If you invest all this time into brand strategy, you need to track key performance indicators (KPIs) to make sure it’s working.
 How do you measure a brand strategy?
 It depends on your goals.
-Your method will include some combination of content engagement on all channels, conversion, and customer metrics.
+Your method will include some combination of content engagement on all channels, conversions, and customer metrics.

 Although you can take into consideration some common content metrics to get started, you’ll want to develop your own unique formula — just make sure you bake this into your brand strategy from the beginning.